A Kiss Before Dying (1991 film): Comparisons to novel

 While the film retains the core elements of the character Bud Corliss—renamed Jonathan in the adaptation—it makes several significant departures from Ira Levin's original 1953 novel.

-In the film, Jonathan fakes his own suicide after murdering Dorothy and later reappears under the alias Jay Faraday in order to romance and marry Dorothy's sister, Ellen.
+In the film, Jonathan fakes his own suicide after murdering Dorothy and later reappears under the alias Jay Faraday in order to romance and marry Dorothy's sister Ellen.
 In the novel, Corliss does not assume a new identity following the murder.
 Additionally, Ellen's other sister, Marion, who plays a role in the novel, does not appear in either the 1991 adaptation or the 1956 film version.

-The character of Leo Kingship's employee, Gant, is also altered.
-In the novel, Gant is a schoolmate of Dorothy's who turns sleuth after Ellen suspects him of the murder; in this adaptation, he is reimagined as a homicide detective who had previously investigated Dorothy's death.
+The character of Leo Kingship's employee, Gordon Gant, is also altered.
+In the novel, Gant is a schoolmate of Dorothy's who turns sleuth after Ellen suspects him of the murder; in this adaptation, he is reimagined as Dan Corelli (James Russo), a homicide detective who had previously investigated Dorothy's death.

 The film concludes with a different ending than the novel.
 After Ellen uncovers Jonathan's true identity, he attempts to kill her.
-During the chase, he is fatally struck by one of her father's trains—an ending crafted for dramatic and ironic effect.
+During the chase, he is fatally struck by one of her father Thor (Max von Sydow)'s trains—an ending crafted for dramatic and ironic effect.